top of page

 Alexander Calder and Louisa James

-While travelling by boat from Paris to New York, in June 1929, Calder met his future wife for the first time.
-Louisa James, great-neice of author Henry James and philosopher William James.
-DUirng their voyage they spent a lot of time together, rapidly developing a relationship through playing deck tennis and watching the flying fish from the bow. ∫y the time they disembarked in New York the two were a couple.
-She adored his energy and humour while he fell in love with her cool, contemplative spirit.
-They married in 1931 and enjoyed a lifetime together.
+In June 1929, while sailing from Paris to New York, Alexander Calder crossed paths with Louisa James, his future wife.
+Louisa, the great-niece of author Henry James and philosopher William James, shared an instant connection with Calder during their voyage.
+They spent their days playing deck tennis and watching flying fish leap from the bow, quickly developing a bond.
+By the time they arrived in New York, they were a couple.
+She was captivated by his vibrant energy and wit, while he was drawn to her calm, introspective nature.
+They married in 1931 and shared a lifetime together.

 Marc Chagall and Bella Rosenfeld

-Rosenfeld, who was a talented writer, wrote of their first meeting, “When you did catch a glimpse of his eyes, they were as blue as if they’d fallen straight out of the sky.
-They were strange eyes … long, almond-shaped … and each seemed to sail along by itself, like a little boat.”.
-She was fascinated by him – a feeling that thousands would feel later as his work took the art world by storm.
+Bella, a talented writer, vividly recalled their first encounter: "When you did catch a glimpse of his eyes, they were as blue as if they’d fallen straight out of the sky.
+They were strange eyes… long, almond-shaped… and each seemed to sail along by itself, like a little boat."
+She was captivated by him—a feeling that would soon be shared by the art world as his work began to captivate global audiences.

 Alberto Giacometti and Annette Arm